YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 You also need to be realistic about behavior.
 If cannabis makes you sleepy, careless, anxious, hungry enough to ignore restrictions, or more likely to touch the grafts, it is too early for you even if the calendar says two weeks.

 A few extra days of waiting is usually easier than turning a good surgery into a messy recovery through coughing, poor sleep, or mixed substances.
-The early restrictions are short; the result has to serve the patient for years.
+The early restrictions are short.
+The result has to serve you for years.

 A clean recovery is the one where the scalp stays clean, the grafts stay protected, the medication plan stays clear, and your judgment stays steady.
 If cannabis makes any of those weaker, wait longer.